martapignatelli/real-function-optimization/README.md

 git clone --recurse-submodules git@github.com:PACS-24-25/challenge1-male.git
 ```

-You can compile the muparserx library by running the provided little script with the command:
+Once you are in the right directoryu, you can compile the `muparserx` library by running the provided little script with the command:

 ```bash
 ./setup.sh